Sasank423/WiseChoice/README.md

                 ii) Paid reviews intended to artificially boost ratings

 WiseChoice uses advanced algorithms to sift through the vast number of reviews, identifying genuine feedback while filtering out fake reviews.
-This helps provide a clearer and more accurate assessment of the product's quality.
+This helps provide a clearer and more accurate assessment of the product's quality.WiseChoice offers customers a more efficient and reliable shopping experience by eliminating fake reviews, ensuring price fairness, and recommending genuine products.
+This saves customers time, reduces decision fatigue, and increases their overall satisfaction with purchases.

 It is acheived by :